d-krupke/cpsat-primer/README.md

 This is actually a point I missed for quite some time, so I emphasize it especially for you so you don't have the same struggles as me: A lot of the further design decision are actually just to trigger unit propagation as often as possible.
-You may want to check out [these slides](https://baldur.iti.kit.edu/sat/files/2019/l05.pdf).
+You may want to check out [these slides](https://baldur.iti.kit.edu/sat/files/2019/l05.pdf) for more information.

 ##### Conflict-driven clause learning (CDCL)